-Hobby income, less cost of goods sold, is reported as Other Income on Form 1040.
+Hobby income, less cost of goods sold, is reported as Other Income on Schedule 1 (Form 1040).

 This brochure contains general information for taxpayers and should not be relied upon as the only source of authority.
+Taxpayers should seek professional tax advice for more information.